plotly/dash-sample-apps/apps/dash-image-annotation/README.md

 ## About this app

 This shows how Dash can be used to make an application that collects annotations of the content in parts of images.
-These annotations could be downloaded and used to train an image content classifier.
+These bounding-box annotations could be downloaded and used to train an image content classifier.

 ## How to run this app locally

-(The following instructions are for unix-like systems)
+(The following instructions are for unix-like shells)

 Clone this repository and navigate to the directory containing this `README` in a terminal.